20Devs/nopCommerce.Plugin/README.md

 - Migrations and Class Mappings in nopCommerce Plugins
 - Handling menu items into the administration area from a plugins
 - Installing and updating plugins in nopCommerce
 - ViewModel Validation in plugins

-Some Other concepts of DevExtreme DataGrid that I use to develop Frontend.